amedama41/bulb/README.rst

 **Unique type** is a type which corresponds to an OpenFlow structured type with no type field (e.g. ofp_packet_queue, ofp_flow_stats).
-This type does not check the length field.
+This type may check the length field.

 **Variant type** is a type which corresponds to an OpenFlow structured type with type field (e.g. ofp_output, ofp_apply_actions, oxm_header).